yoohyunkim/as.180.369/materials/setup/README.md

 ### Agenda

 - **CC, TA's**: Introductions (5 min.)
-  Instructor, coïnstructor, technical support will share their backgrounds in academic research and how they will support students in this course.
+  Instructor, coinstructor, technical support will share their backgrounds in academic research and how they will support students in this course.
 - **CC**: Course Overview (10 min.)
   Instructor will share the overarching vision for this course, as well as the specific goals he has for attendees.
 - **CC**: Tools Introduction (10 min.)